 A few years ago I was searching the internet and came across an online public history project in its infancy, and I bookmarked it.
 Naturally, that means it was buried in my bookmark graveyard (does anyone else have one of those or just me?)—until today.
-At lunch I was scrolling through social media when a William Faulkner quote popped up: “The past is never dead.
+At lunch I was scrolling through Twitter when a William Faulkner quote popped up: “The past is never dead.
 It’s not even past.”
 Eureka!!!
-Not Even Past was the name of that elusive project commissioned by the History Department at UT Austin.
+"Not Even Past" was the name of that seemingly elusive project commissioned by the History Department at UT Austin.

 According to Joan Neuberger, Not Even Past’s editor, the digital history project encourages a “public conversation about the importance of the past for our actions, values, and beliefs in the present” so that we can make more informed decisions about things that affect us in the present and the future.
 Now cue the Faulkner reference.
 History is living because we are its creators, thus the past is never dead but still growing.
-I can’t say I agree with Faulkner or UT Austin historians on their shared assessment that history is “not even past,” but it’s a pithy point that stuck with me for years deep in my subconscious (and my bookmarks).
+I can’t say I fully agree with Faulkner or UT Austin historians on their shared assessment that history is “not even past,” but it’s a pithy point that stuck with me for years deep in my subconscious (and deeply hidden in my bookmarks).

 As I write this, we are experiencing a global pandemic that is ravaging populations and has forced many of us out of public life.
-The novel coronavirus or COVID-19 has shuttered economies, universities, cultural institutions, and much more, but it has also given many of us time to enjoy our families and reflect.
+This novel coronavirus or COVID-19 has shuttered economies, universities, cultural institutions, and much more, but it has also given many of us time to enjoy our families and reflect.
 A number of things have been on my mind lately, but as I was looking through photographs on social media I recalled flipping through photo albums with my grandparents.
 At meals with my immediate family, we have reminisced about people and events—things we’ve not thought about or talked about in years.
 These are things I know and hold deeply as a historian.
 The material culture of my family and various communities in which I’ve lived often come to me for safekeeping.
-These are tangible things to pack move after move, and we are living in a digital age that has made things like photographs, letters, diaries, and other ephemera obsolete.
-Furthermore, my generation at large just isn’t that interested in that particular antique that belonged to that one great-grandmother or that shoebox of old photographs and 8mm film canisters.
-For those of us who are attached to the tangible, sometimes it is living circumstances that prevent us from holding onto these items.
+These are tangible things to pack move after move, and we are living in a digital age that has made things like photographs, letters, diaries, and other ephemera largely obsolete.
+Furthermore, my generation at large just isn’t that interested in that particular antique that belonged to a great-grandparent or that shoebox of old photographs and 8mm film canisters.
+For those of us who are attached to the tangible, sometimes living circumstances prevent us from holding onto these items.